Max-Artis-11/soberstep-account-deletion-policy/README.md

-# soberstep-account-deletion-policy
+# Sober Step Account Deletion Policy

-Official account deletion policy and instructions for Sober Step, developed by Max+.
-This repository contains detailed steps users can follow to request deletion of their account and associated personal data, in compliance with Google Play requirements.
+This repository provides the official account deletion instructions and data handling policy for the Sober Step app, developed by Max+.

+Users can request deletion of their accounts and associated personal data as outlined in the `DELETE_ACCOUNT.md` file.

+This document ensures compliance with Google Play's requirements regarding user data access and deletion.

+---

+For questions, please contact: max.im.enterprize@gmail.com